-Reconciliatory Initiatives for Development Opportunities (RIDO) Inc. is a nine (9) year-old organization founded by people involved in peace-building advocacy operating on a full time or part-time development work.
+Reconciliatory Initiatives for Development Opportunities (RIDO) Inc. is a twelve (12) year-old organization founded by people involved in peace-building advocacy operating on a full time or part-time development work.
 Experiences of the organizational founders showed that development processes are achieved more effectively if done jointly with other social change agents under conditions that facilitate stronger cooperation.
-Experiences in clan-based peace organizing of various clans organized motivate a lot of the founders to continue the endeavor since it showed remarkable strategies in conflict resolution mechanism for different forms of localized conflict.
+Experiences in clan-based peace organizing of various clans organized motivate a lot of the founders to continue the endeavor since it showed remarkable strategies in conflict resolution mechanisms for different forms of localized conflict.

 Ms. Regina S. Antequisa is currently the head of ECOWEB Inc., one of the NGOs in Lanao Del Norte focused on environmental issues.
 Ms. Norlayne Atar is currently the finance officer of the World Food Program, an international organization based in the Lanao Provinces.
 Mr. Halil Amerol is actively working in civil society organizations particularly the Bangsamoro Development Authority as Executive Director in Marawi City.
 Mr. Luis Adiong is currently connected to the Department of Agrarian Reform and former student leader in Marawi City.
 Mr. Masbud Gaima is a College of Law graduate at the Mindanao State University and also a human rights advocate and finally, Hon.
 Anuar Marabur who is currently the head of the City Peace Council of Marawi City.

 Management of the organization is headed by a full-time Executive Officer.
 At present, it is operating with 5 staff members with various volunteers.
-Combined competence of the staff members, volunteers and the Board of Trustees covers Mediation and Conflict Management, Good Governance, Clan-Based Peace Organizing, Youth Empowerment, Peace Education, Leadership, Disaster Management and Project Development.
+Combined competence of the staff members, volunteers and the Board of Trustees cover Mediation and Conflict Management, Good Governance, Clan-Based Peace Organizing, Human Rights Advocacy, Youth Empowerment, Peace Education, Leadership, Disaster Management, and Project Development.
 Apparently, the organization is envisioned to harness the role and strengthen the potentials of traditional structures, leaders, and mechanisms for the prevention and resolution of family, clan and inter-ethnic conflicts for the promotion of a culture of peace.
 The organization’s mission is to uphold traditional systems, institutions, and values in achieving peace and development.